Yaya-Cout/Nwagyu/src/guide/apps/lua.md

 This app loads and run [Lua](https://www.lua.org/about.html) scripts.
 Lua is a powerful, fast, lightweight, embeddable scripting language.

+## How to use the app

+This app except a lua file to be given as external file.
+The syntax is usual Lua, with two special functions for the NumWorks Calculator:

+- `display_draw_string(text, x, y, large font as boolean, foreground color as int, background color as int)` (last 3 arguments are optional)
+- `timing_msleep(duration_in_ms)`

 ## Download

 You can download the Lua app from this link: